Graduate: Master of Science in Nursing (MSN) - Nurse Practitioner Primary Care -Family Option

-primary health care to children, the elderly adult, and families.
-Classroom and clinical
+primary health care to children, adults, the elderly, and families.
+Classroom and

-experiences focus on health assessment, health maintenance, and promotion, as well
+clinical experiences focus on health assessment, health maintenance, and promotion,

-as counseling, client education, and management of selected health problems.
-Practice
+as well as counseling, client education, and management of selected health problems.

-in rural settings and with clients from diversified cultural backgrounds is emphasized.
+Practice in rural settings and with clients from diverse cultural backgrounds is emphasized.

 Preceptor selection for clinical placement in the nurse practitioner program is the